 - Workers compensation coverage: If you have employees who might be injured on the job, this is good coverage to carry.
 Most likely you'll be required by law to carry this coverage for any employee in your company.

 It is important to note that none of the basic programs for dog trainer insurance will provide coverage if you are training dogs for attack, guard or fighting purposes.

-Some companies who offer dog trainer insurance will offer coverage on dogs in your care, custody and control for an additional premium.
+Some companies who offer dog trainer insurance will offer coverage for injury to dogs in your care, custody and control for an additional premium.
 This could be particularly important if you work with or board a number of animals at the same time.
 In some cases, it may be through a change to your general liability policy.
 In other cases, it could be through a type of property policy known as a Bailees Insurance Policy.

 An independent agent can obtain quotes for the cost of adding this important coverage to your basic policy.
 Contact a member of the Trusted Choice network who will understand your insurance needs and help you obtain the dog trainer insurance that is right for you.

-Training and caring for dogs involves a lot of physical activity.
+Training and caring for dogs involve a lot of physical activity.
 The risk of injury is always present.
 There are several scenarios that can affect your business.

 The most prudent solution is to carry a workers compensation on all your employees and yourself even if you are not legally obligated to do so.
 This could save you from a catastrophic personal loss in the future.